heikkilv/VISDOM-data-management-system/documentation/fetchers/gitlab/README.md

 ### Installation instructions

 1. Edit the environmental variable file [`.env`](.env)
-2. Run the command: `docker-compose up --detach`
+2. Run the command: `docker-compose up --build --detach`

 The API for the GitLab data fetcher will be available at the port defined by `HOST_PORT` on the host machine.